Shooter game: Hero shooter

-Hero shooters are a variation of multiplayer first- or third-person shooters, where players form into two or more teams and select from pre-designed "hero" characters, with each possessing distinctive abilities and/or weapons that are specific to them.
+Hero shooters are a variation of multiplayer first- or third-person shooters, where players form into two or more teams and select from pre-designed "hero" characters, with each possessing distinctive abilities or weapons that are specific to them.
 Hero shooters strongly encourage teamwork between players on a team, guiding players to select effective combinations of hero characters and coordinate the use of hero abilities during a match.
 Outside of a match, players have the ability to customize the appearance of these characters, but these changes are usually cosmetic only and do not alter the game's balance or the behavior of the "hero".
 Hero shooters take many of their design elements from older class-based shooter, multiplayer online battle arena and fighting games.
 The class-based shooter Team Fortress 2 is considered to be the codifier of the hero shooter genre.
 Popular hero shooters include Overwatch, Paladins, Apex Legends, and Valorant.
 Hero shooters have been considered to have strong potential as esports games as a large degree of skill and coordination arises from the importance of teamwork.

 Tactical shooter

 Tactical shooters are shooters that generally simulate realistic squad-based or man-to-man skirmishes.
 Notable examples of the genre include Ubisoft's Tom Clancy's Rainbow Six and Ghost Recon series and Bohemia Software's Operation Flashpoint.
 A common feature of tactical shooters that is not present in many other shooters is the ability for the player character to lean out of cover, increasing the granularity of a player's movement and stance options to enhance the realism of the game.
 Tactical shooters also commonly feature more extensive equipment management, more complex healing systems, and greater depth of simulation compared to other shooters.
 As a result of this, many tactical shooters are commonly played from the first person perspective.
 Tactical shooters may combine elements from other shooter genres, such as Rainbow Six Siege, Valorant, and Squad, which combine the traditional tactical shooter style with the class-based gameplay of hero shooters.

+A further variant of the tactical shooter is the extraction shooter, generally defined by the gameplay style of Escape from Tarkov.

+These games are often "player versus player versus environment" (PvPvE), where players are grouped into teams and placed on a map with the goal to reach an extraction point elsewhere on the map while avoiding the opposing team and non-player character enemies.
+During their attempt to reach the extraction point, the players may try to loot the opposing team or other features on the map for gear, which if they successfully reach the extraction point, they can keep and use to improve their character.
+Alternatively, they may have other assigned objectives to complete before extraction for better rewards.
+Gameplay is more slow and tactical for survival rather than straightforward run-and-gun.
+Other examples of extraction shooters include Hunt: Showdown, The Cycle: Frontier and the upcoming revival of the Marathon series.